spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/initial-setup.md

    request an IP automatically from the DHCP server.
 You can see the CIDR block of an adapter's possible IP address from the **Host Network Adapters** screen without selecting an individual adapter.

-   In the configuration page for each adapter, you can specify a static IP the network adapter.
+   In the configuration page for each adapter, you can change the IP addressing scheme of the adapter and choose static IP instead of DHCP.
+In Static IP mode, you will need to provide a static IP address, subnet mask, as well as the address of the default gateway.
 Specifying a static IP will remove the existing DHCP settings.

+6. In the configuration page of each network adapter, you can also specify the Maximum Transmission Unit (MTU) for your Edge host.
+The MTU defines the largest size, in bytes, of a packet that can be sent over a network interface without needing to be fragmented.
 Press **Enter** to apply the change.

-6. In **DNS Configuration**, specify the IP address of the primary and secondary name servers.
+7. In **DNS Configuration**, specify the IP address of the primary and secondary name servers.
 Press **Enter** to apply the change.

-7. After you are satisfied with the configurations, navigate to **Quit** and hit enter to finish configuration.
+8. After you are satisfied with the configurations, navigate to **Quit** and hit enter to finish configuration.

 ## Validate